pravsingh/EnglishLearningWords/README.md

 ## vie
 ## woe

-# 2 vowels of size 4
+# words with 2 vowels of size 4
 ## abet
 ## abut
 ## acme